 This issue is exacerbated by the fact that many high schools—particularly those in low-income areas—don’t help students develop the study skills they would need to excel in college.11 Without this preparation, students may have trouble keeping pace in college and eventually lose the confidence and motivation essential to completing their studies.

 Beyond inadequate academic preparation, first-generation college students may not be able to rely on family or friends for advice about higher education.
-This can result in an additional burden of constructing a support network of mentors, role models, and advisors all on their own.
-Without suitable advice and counseling, these students may make decisions that adversely affect their circumstances—and thus, their education.
+This can result in an additional burden of constructing a support network of mentors, role models and advisors all on their own.
+Without suitable advice and counselling, these students may make decisions that adversely affect their circumstances—and thus, their education.

-The lecture-based model for learning has characterized higher education since its inception.
-But, with better technology and a much deeper understanding of how students learn, educators are starting to personalize learning.
-They are combining leading elements of traditional teaching with digital technology, using analytics to tailor the curriculum to individual learners, and focusing on competencies rather than credit hours to help students graduate sooner.
+The lecture-based model for learning has characterised higher education since its inception.
+But, with better technology and a much deeper understanding of how students learn, educators are starting to personalise learning.
+They are combining leading elements of traditional teaching with digital technology, using analytics to tailor the curriculum to individual learners and focussing on competencies rather than credit hours to help students graduate sooner.

-The Center for Digital Education reports that blended or hybrid education models improve comprehension and test scores for 84 percent of students.12 These models blend elements of “brick- and-mortar,” in-person instruction with asynchronous, self-paced online learning.
-A US Department of Education analysis found blended learning to be more effective than conventional face-to-face classes or online learning models.13
+The Centre for Digital Education reports that blended or hybrid education models improve comprehension and test scores for 84 per cent of students.
+12 These models blend elements of “brick-and-mortar”, in-person instruction with asynchronous, self-paced online learning.
+A US Department of Education analysis found blended learning to be more effective than conventional face-to-face classes or online learning models.
+13

-Blended learning classrooms can help instructors reduce in-class time by as much as one-half and use class time more efficiently.15 The instructor might focus class time on just those topics that are giving students trouble, for example, or students might use the time to practice solving problems.16 In its “Teaching with Technology” survey of faculty members across the United States, Campus Technology found that 55 percent of higher education faculty today flip all or some of their courses.17
+Blended learning classrooms can help instructors reduce in-class time by as much as one-half and use class time more efficiently.
+15 The instructor might focus class time on just those topics that are giving students trouble, for example, or students might use the time to practice solving problems.
+16 In its “Teaching with Technology” survey of staff members across the United States, Campus Technology found that 55 per cent of higher education staff today flip all or some of their courses.
+17

-Not only do many students prefer blended learning environments over other configurations of face-to-face and online options, but studies by the Bill & Melinda Gates Foundation show that high-quality hybrid courses help at-risk students master content twice as fast as they would with lectures, and their pass rates increase by one-third.18,19
+Not only do many students prefer blended learning environments over other configurations of face-to-face and online options, but studies by the Banknote & Melinda Gates Foundation show that high-quality hybrid courses help at-risk students master content twice as fast as they would with lectures and their pass rates increase by one-third.
+18, 19

-Confronted with a large number of students who were not college-ready in mathematics—a key predictor of success at Arizona State University (ASU)—the university launched a math readiness program in the fall of 2011, using adaptive learning technology.
-Students work through the program at their own pace, aided by an instructor.
-The adaptive system uses student data to continually assess what a student knows, remediate any proficiency gaps identified, and reassess student mastery of course concepts, giving each student a personalized learning path.
+Confronted with a large number of students who were not college-ready in mathematics—a key predictor of success at Arizona State University (ASU)—the university launched a maths readiness programme in the autumn of 2011, using adaptive learning technology.
+Students work through the programme at their own pace, aided by an instructor.
+The adaptive system uses student data to continually assess what a student knows, remediate any proficiency gaps identified and reassess student mastery of course concepts, giving each student a personalised learning path.
 Instructors gain an in-depth view of which students are on- and off-track and why, so they can intervene in a timely way.
 Instructors also see which concepts students are struggling with across the board, so they can focus class time on mastering those concepts.

-According to Phil Regier, executive vice provost and dean of ASU Online, students' performance in entry-level math helps predict whether they will graduate from the university.
-“If we can make more students successful in entry-level college mathematics,” Regier said, “the university will benefit because we’ll do what we’re supposed to do, which is retain [and graduate] our students at a higher rate.”23
+According to Phil Regier, executive vice provost and dean of ASU Online, students' performance in entry-level maths helps predict whether they will graduate from the university.
+“If we can make more students successful in entry-level college mathematics,” Regier said, “the university will benefit because we’ll do what we’re supposed to do, which is retain [and graduate] our students at a higher rate.”
+23

-Initial results of ASU’s adaptive learning platform in developmental math show improved outcomes, with fewer students withdrawing, increased pass rates, and students completing the course in less time.24
+Initial results of ASU’s adaptive learning platform in developmental maths show improved outcomes, with fewer students withdrawing, increased pass rates and students completing the course in less time.
+24

 Nontraditional students come from a variety of backgrounds and situations that typically do not lend themselves to the old model of higher education.
-They have varying levels of education and experience, likely cannot afford four years to complete a degree, may need to work part-time or full-time, and often must juggle family and other responsibilities while completing their studies.25
+They have varying levels of education and experience, likely cannot afford four years to complete a qualification, may need to work part-time or full-time and often must juggle family and other responsibilities while completing their studies.
+25

-For these students, competency-based models are emerging as an attractive alternative to the traditional credit-hour model.
-Rather than using the number of credit hours completed as the yardstick for success, competency-based degree programs focus on whether students actually master the material.
-The idea stems from a simple premise, says Jeffrey Selingo, author of College Unbound: The Future of Higher Education and What It Means for Students: “[D]egrees should be based on how much students know, not how much time they spend in a classroom.”26
+For these students, models based on competency are emerging as an attractive alternative to the traditional credit-hour model.
+Rather than using the number of credit hours completed as the yardstick for success, competency-based degree programmes focus on whether students actually master the material.
+The idea stems from a simple premise, says Jeffrey Selingo, author of College Unbound: The Future of Higher Education and What It Means for Students: “[D]egrees should be based on how much students know, not how much time they spend in a classroom.”
+26

-Competency-based degrees reward prior experience and measure learning through demonstrated proficiency.
-They allow students to progress through “courses” at their own pace, shortening or lengthening the time needed to complete a degree.
-The number of institutions offering competency-based degrees has grown in recent years to include some large public universities, such as the University of Wisconsin, Purdue University, the University of Texas, the University of Michigan, and Northern Arizona University.
+Competency-based qualifications reward prior experience and measure learning through demonstrated proficiency.
+They allow students to progress through “courses” at their own pace, shortening or lengthening the time needed to complete a qualification.
+The number of institutions offering competency-based qualifications has grown in recent years to include some large public universities, such as the University of Wisconsin, Purdue University, the University of Texas, the University of Michigan and Northern Arizona University.

-The University of Wisconsin, the first major public university to offer a competency-based program, allows working adults with some college experience to finish their degrees through online courses and competency testing.
-The cost is $2,250 per three-month term.27
+The University of Wisconsin, the first major public university to offer a competency-based programme, allows working adults with some college experience to finish their qualifications through online courses and competency testing.
+The cost is $2,250 per three-month term.
+27

-Lack of financial resources is a major reason why students drop out of college.29 In response to this challenge, institutions are crafting strategies to encourage students to complete their Free Application for Federal Student Aid (FAFSA) applications on time, which increases their chances of gaining funding.
-Some institutions, for example, assign students a financial aid counselor when they receive their acceptance, while others require students to complete their financial aid applications before they register or enroll.
+Lack of financial resources is a major reason why students drop out of college.
+29 In response to this challenge, institutions are crafting strategies to encourage students to complete their Free Application for Federal Student Aid (FAFSA) applications on time, which increases their chances of gaining funding.
+Some institutions, for example, assign students a financial aid counsellor when they receive their acceptance, while others require students to complete their financial aid applications before they register or enrol.

 Arizona State University, for example, designed a series of carefully crafted, timely email messages to remind students— and in some cases, their parents—to submit the financial aid application.
-This strategy increased filings by the priority deadline by 72 percent.
-It also increased the number of FAFSA applications submitted by the start of the following school year from 67 percent to 73 percent.30
+This strategy increased filings by the priority deadline by 72 per cent.
+It also increased the number of FAFSA applications submitted by the start of the following academic year from 67 per cent to 73 per cent.
+30

 Apart from helping students apply for financial aid, institutions are exploring other innovative ways to make sure students don’t drop out due to a lack of funds.
-In Georgia, the state covers the tuition at a Georgia institution for any eligible student who maintains a 3.0 cumulative average through the HOPE scholarship program.
+In Georgia, the state covers the tuition at a Georgia institution for any eligible student who maintains a 3.0 cumulative average through the HOPE scholarship programme.
 Analysts at Georgia State University (GSU) examined the records of students who lost this scholarship.
-Most, they found, were maintaining averages of just under 3.0, but only 9 percent managed to pull up their grades and gain back the financial support.
+Most, they found, were maintaining averages of just under 3.0, but only 9 per cent managed to pull up their grades and gain back the financial support.
 Students who lost support rarely graduated on time, if at all.
-So in 2008, GSU instituted the Keep HOPE Alive scholarship program, which gives $1,000 to freshmen and sophomores who have lost their HOPE scholarships but maintain an average of at least 2.75.
+So in 2008, GSU instituted the Keep HOPE Alive scholarship programme, which gives $1,000 to freshmen and sophomores who have lost their HOPE scholarships but maintain an average of at least 2.75.
 The goal is to prevent these students from dropping out.
-In addition to maintaining a GPA of 2.75 or higher, recipients of the scholarship must also meet other requirements, such as attending financial counseling and academic skills workshops.31
+In addition to maintaining a GPA of 2.75 or higher, recipients of the scholarship must also meet other requirements, such as attending financial counselling and academic skills workshops.
+31

 Sometimes multiple factors cause students to fall behind.
 Identifying students who are at risk of dropping out or falling behind and targeting interventions for them can be a tough task.